Stephen Hillenburg

 Death2018-11-26

-Born in Lawton, Oklahoma and raised in Anaheim, California, Hillenburg became fascinated with the ocean as a child and developed an interest in art.
-He started his professional career in 1984, instructing marine biology at the Orange County Marine Institute, where he wrote and illustrated The Intertidal Zone, an informative picture book about tide-pool animals, which he used to educate his students.
-After two years of teaching, he enrolled at California Institute of the Arts in 1989 to pursue a career in animation.
-He was later offered a job on the Nickelodeon animated television series Rocko's Modern Life (1993–1996) following the success of his 1992 short films The Green Beret and Wormholes, which were made as part of his studies.
+Hillenburg was born in Lawton, Oklahoma and grew up in Anaheim, California.
+He became fascinated with the ocean as a child and developed an interest in art.
+He began a career in 1984, instructing marine biology at the Orange County Marine Institute, where he wrote and illustrated The Intertidal Zone, an informative picture book about tide-pool animals, which he used to educate his students.
+After two years of teaching, he enrolled at California Institute of the Arts in Santa Clarita in 1989 to pursue a career in animation.
+He was later offered a job on the Nickelodeon animated television series Rocko's Modern Life (1993–1996) after the success of his 1992 short films The Green Beret and Wormholes, which were made as part of his studies.

 Besides his two Emmy Awards and six Annie Awards for SpongeBob SquarePants, Hillenburg also received other recognitions, such as an accolade from Heal the Bay for his efforts in elevating marine life awareness and the Television Animation Award from the National Cartoonists Society.
-Hillenburg announced he was diagnosed with amyotrophic lateral sclerosis (ALS) in 2017, but stated he would continue working on SpongeBob for as long as possible.
-He died from the disease on November 26, 2018, at the age of 57.
+He was diagnosed with amyotrophic lateral sclerosis (ALS) in 2017, but continued working on SpongeBob for as long as possible.
+He died on November 26, 2018, at the age of 57.

 Biography from the Wikipedia article Stephen Hillenburg.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.